 I’m Montréalaise by birth and identity, although I’ve called other parts of Canada and the United States my home: Ontario, Nova Scotia, the Yukon and, yes, New Jersey.
-I now live in downtown Toronto, along with sundry requisite cats.

 I’ve always loved to write.
 I have a vivid memory, during an unremarkable working class upbringing, of writing a story about Gwendolyn, Marigold and Ali, and their adventures in and out of a gated city redolent of the mysterious East.
 Gwendolyn had eyes like twin sapphire pools, I recollect.
 The girls got over the wall—which was the whole point.
 Ahem—I might not have strayed too far from that genre, except that now I drop in references to Charlotte Brontë and Bertrand Russell.
 When you hit on something that speaks to the inner you, I guess you can’t escape.